The Marlowe

 Your purchase

 • When you make a purchase from us you are entering into a contract with The Marlowe.
 In order to perform this contract we need to process and store your data.
-We may occasionally need to contact you by email, letter or telephone about your purchase with us, such as in the case of a cancelled show, or should there be problems with your payment.
+We may occasionally need to contact you by email, letter or telephone about your purchase with us, such as confirming your order, in the case of a cancelled show, or should there be problems with your payment.

 Joining our membership schemes

-• When you join a Marlowe membership scheme, including The Marlowe Friends, The Marlowe Friends Extra, The Marlowe Supporters, The Marlowe Champions, The Marlowe Superstars, The Marlowe Benefactors, The Creative Circle, Business Members, Local Artist Log and Associate Schools, we may contact you by email, letter or telephone with information regarding your membership, such as member benefits and a regular membership magazine.
+• When you join a Marlowe membership scheme, including The Marlowe Friends, The Marlowe Friends Extra, The Marlowe Supporters, The Marlowe Champions, The Marlowe Superstars, The Marlowe Benefactors, The Creative Circle, Business Members, Local Artist Log and Associate Schools, we may contact you by email, letter or telephone with information regarding your membership, such as member benefits.
 This allows The Marlowe to perform its contract with its members, providing the benefits that are promised.
 You have the right to object to any of this processing at any time.
 If you wish to object, please use the contact details provided at the end of this policy.
 However, if you object this may affect our ability to carry out tasks that are for your benefit.

 Consent